 Below is the recovery diary.
-Please take the time to familiarise yourself with what is written and the daily goals for your post-operative recovery.
+Please take the time to familiarise yourself with what is written and the daily goals for your recovery.
 It does not matter if you do not achieve these goals on the precise post-operative days as everyone recovers in a different way after an operation.
-It simply allows us and you to aim to get you over the operation in the best way possible.
+It simply allows you to aim to recover in the best way possible.

-RECOVERY DIARY
+Recovery Diary

-Day of Surgery Plan: You will now be in the High Dependency Unit (ward 116).
-I was able to sit up in bed: Yes No I was able to drink water: Yes No I was able to eat: Yes No Foods eaten: My pain is well controlled: Yes No My nausea is well controlled: Yes No
+Day of Surgery

+Plan: You will now be in the High Dependency Unit (ward 116).

+I was able to sit up in bed:

+I was able to drink water:

+My pain is well controlled:

+My nausea is well controlled:

 Plan: You will be in the high dependency unit today.
-You will be able to sit out of the bed, walk around the bed space and continue to eat and drink.
+You will be able to sit out of the bed, walk around the bed space and start to eat.